 Continue Talking To The Policee

 The police are not there ‘to help you’ or ‘make it easy for you’.
 Everything you tell them can be held against you (or your loved one).
-You have a right to a lawyer.
-Use it and call Shawn Haff of The Criminal Defense Law Center of West Michigan at 616-438-6719
+You have a right to a lawyer and the right to remain silent.

 Talking To Family Or Friends About Your Legal Issues